-Tardive dyskinesia is a disorder that involves involuntary movements.
-Most commonly, the movements affect the lower face.
+Tardive dyskinesia (TD) is a disorder that involves involuntary movements.
 Tardive means delayed and dyskinesia means abnormal movement.

-Tardive dyskinesia is a serious side effect that occurs when you take medications called neuroleptics.
-Most often, it occurs when you take the medication for many months or years.
+TD often occurs when you take the drug for many months or years.
 In some cases, it occurs after you take them for as little as 6 weeks.

-The drugs that most commonly cause this disorder are older antipsychotic drugs, including:
+Medicines that most commonly cause this disorder are older antipsychotics, including:

-- Facial grimacing
+- Facial grimacing (commonly involving lower facial muscles)

-- Finger movement
+- Finger movement (piano playing movements)

 - Jaw swinging